Tamburasca/HarpsichordTuning/README.md

 Due to the low resolution of about 0.5 Hz/channel, the determination of inharmonicity coefficient seems somewhat difficult.
 In order to achieve higher resolution the sampling interval needs to be enlarged, e.g. by pressing ctrl-k.
 However, that hampers the usability of this tool.
-Owing to the higher partials measured
-(up to 10) with this code, a determination of the inharmonicity coefficient appears feasible, though.
+Owing to the higher partials measured with this code, a determination of the inharmonicity coefficient appears feasible, though.

 The hotkeys ctrl-y and ctrl-x exits and stops the program, respectively, ESC to resume. ctrl-j and ctrl-k shorten and lengthen the recording interval within small ranges, whereas ctrl-n and ctrl-m diminish and increase the maximum